+One of the first Vinemount Conservation Area properties acquired is located along Fifty Road at the top of the Escarpment.
 The property was, at one time, in vineyard production but was not known to be a commercial operation.
 In the early 1970's the area was cleared in preparation for residential development but that idea was turned down by the regional government.
-When HCA acquired the 3.8ha parcel in 1976 natural succession had taken over much of the lands, with escarpment woodlands surrounding the property.
+When HCA acquired the 3.8 ha parcel in 1976 natural succession had taken over much of the lands, with Escarpment woodlands surrounding the property.
 HCA acquired the lands with the intent of preserving the Escarpment plateau, 105 meters of road frontage along Fifty Road, and access to the Bruce Trail.
 The objective was to allow the land to re-generate to a point where the vegetation was of natural composition matching the surrounding Escarpment woodlots.

 In addition to the preservation goal, another key goal was land acquisition, especially Escarpment tableland, to provide recreational areas for picnicking, parking, and scenic lookouts.
 The major land uses nearby at that time were fruit farming (apple, pear, plum and cherry) and grape vineyards.
 Some estate residential development was occurring along the Escarpment brow.
-And a quarry on the Tenth Sideroad East was extracting dolostone, limestone and shale for the building and construction trades.
+A quarry on Tenth Sideroad East was extracting dolostone, limestone and shale for the building and construction trades.